Skyline-College-Computer-Science-Club/ai-project-competition/README.md

 **2)** Clone the repository to your computer:

-2a) Scroll all the way up to the green button that says code, and copy the link from there
+2a) Scroll all the way up to the green button that says `<> Code`, and copy the link from there

 2b) Using your command line/terminal, navigate to a new folder that you want these files in